 Anosognosia is a condition where you can’t recognize other health conditions or problems that you have.
 Experts commonly describe it as “denial of deficit” or “lack of insight.”
 It falls under the family of agnosias, all of which happen when your brain can’t recognize or process what your senses tell it.

-Or, as I like to put it, “You don’t update your self-image.”
+Or, as I like to put it, “You can’t update your self-image.”

 What this generally means for caregivers, and certainly for me, is that we can’t face this challenge together.
 To Woody, any memory issues he notices are merely a matter of growing older.
 There is, for him, really nothing wrong.
 He’s still the absent minded professor he’s always been.